rauloojs/raul-ojeda-tech/src/markdown/positions/2017-09-procodific.md

 ###Backend
 - Hosted on AWS EC2
+- Nginx for server
+- Let’s Encrypt for HTTPS certificate
 - MongoDB + Mongoose for database.
-- Node + Express for api
+- Node + Express for API
 - Apidoc.js for API inline documentation
 - Socket.io for realtime
 - Ansible for provisioning and deployment